Mercedes S-Class saloon - Engines, drive & performance

 Plentiful power and sophisticated air suspension makes the big Mercedes effortlessly fast

 The Mercedes S-Class has always been a pioneer, introducing features like advanced anti-lock brakes and adaptive cruise control.
-The new model is little different because in 2021 (if the law permits it) the S-Class will be the first car with Level 3 autonomous driving, where the driver can take their hands off the steering wheel on the motorway.
+The new model is little different, being at the forefront of technology like Level 3 autonomous driving, where the driver can take their hands off the steering wheel on the motorway – where legally permitted.

 For now, we can only judge what it's like to drive with both hands on the wheel.
 It's certainly quiet, largely thanks to the attention Mercedes has paid to the car's aerodynamics, helping it cut cleanly through the air.
 Handling also impresses because the S-Class feels surprisingly agile for such a large vehicle.
 It has precise steering and almost no body lean, but the standard version feels tuned first and foremost for comfort.
 The only negative is the occasional thud from the large alloy wheels if you hit a pothole.